anywr-group-recruitement/java-spring-security-test/README.md

 - Allow users to log in by providing their username and password.
 - Allow users to retrieve their own profile information, such as their username and email address.
 (Optional if you have time)
 - Use JSON Web Tokens (JWT) to authenticate and authorize API requests.

-In addition, the API should include the following:

-- Input validation to ensure that only valid data is entered into the database.
-- Unit tests to ensure that the authentication and authorization system functions correctly.
-(Optional if you have time)
+- User log in should be reading from application_user table

-Create a database structure using Postgresql on the following business demands:
+Create a database structure on the following business demands:

 -	School management that contains students' structure
 -	Students are related to one class only